kvriet/pneumatics/docs/AirSystem.md

 I've created two types of fully open-source air system to support students in their pneumatics prototyping.
 Contact me if you want to borrow these (Katrien van Riet in TU/e Teams).
 If you want to create your own system, check out this page: [link](https://kvriet.github.io/pneumatics/docs/electronics.html).

 ### AirSystem original (Waveshare RP2040 PiZero based)
-This system lets you quickly swap out 4 'air units', each consisting of 1 pump, 1 solenoid valve, and 1 pressure sensor.
+This system lets you quickly swap out 4 'air units', each consisting of 1 pump, 1 solenoid valve, and 1 pressure sensor, all controlled by a single microcontroller.
 This is nice for testing shape-changing interfaces, for example, where different areas need to show different inflation/deflation behaviours.

 The AirSystem is accompanied by a detailed user manual and Arduino library with example sketches to get you started quickly.
 Find the documentation here: [link](https://github.com/kvriet/AirSystem-for-Soft-Robotics).